What level of education should a prevention advisor have?

 Table of contents

-When is a prevention advisor mandatory?
+When is a internal prevention advisor mandatory?

-A prevention advisor should always be appointed.
+In this context, a prevention advisor should always be appointed.
 Although in limited cases there is room for employers to act as prevention advisors themselves, this is no longer the case in high-risk activities and in larger companies.

 Specifically, how does the calculation work?